-The federal courts case filing process is managed by the Case Management/Electronic Case Files (CM/ECF) System, through which attorneys open cases and file documents over the internet.
+The federal courts' case filing processes are managed by the Case Management/Electronic Case Files (CM/ECF) system, through which court staff and attorneys open cases and file documents over the internet.
 Case information and related documents are electronically available to case participants at virtually the same moment a filing is completed.
 Nearly instantaneous email notification of any activity in a case maximizes the time available for participants to respond.
 These efficiencies have reduced the time and cost required for litigants to work through the judicial process.
-The public benefits from electronic case file document availability through the PACER system as a result of the CM/ECF filing process.
+The public benefits from electronic case information and document availability through the PACER system as a result of the CM/ECF filing process.

-The implementation of Next Generation CM/ECF (NextGen) modernizes the business processes used by the courts and judges' chambers.
-NextGen enhances the way judges manage case information, providing the information they need to work with minimal additional effort.
-NextGen also enables judges, court staff, and attorneys to access CM/ECF data in multiple courts using a single account; provides appellate attorney filers with a new, streamlined interface; enhances the Judiciary's ability to exchange data within its internal systems and between internal and external systems; supports a more consistent user experience for external users of the case management system; improves filing capabilities for pro se filers in bankruptcy cases; and provides a new, streamlined interface for automatic judge and trustee assignments in bankruptcy cases.
+The implementation of Next Generation (NextGen) CM/ECF modernizes the business processes used by the courts and judges' chambers.
+NextGen CM/ECF enhances the way judges manage cases by streamlining their processes and the ways they view information in the application.
+NextGen CM/ECF also enables judges, court staff, and attorneys to access CM/ECF data in multiple courts using a single account; provides appellate attorney filers with a new, streamlined interface; enhances the Judiciary's ability to exchange data within its internal and external systems; supports a more consistent user experience for external users; improves filing capabilities for pro se filers in bankruptcy cases; and provides a new, streamlined interface for automatic judge and trustee assignments in bankruptcy cases.

 All appellate courts are live on NextGen CM/ECF.
 Implementation waves for district and bankruptcy courts began in January 2018, and quarterly implementation waves, with 15 courts in each, began in July 2018.
-By 2021, the last wave of courts is anticipated to begin the implementation process to migrate to NextGen CM/ECF.
+As of February 1, 2021, there were 112 courts live on NextGen (13 appellate courts, 54 district courts, and 45 bankruptcy courts), and another 158 courts had signed up for an implementation wave.
+The last wave of courts will begin the implementation process to migrate to NextGen CM/ECF in 2021.